jiahchen/oaispgw/README.md

-# oaiservice
+# oaispgw

-This service was written to use in ONF/CORD xos project.
+This spgw service was written to use in ONF/CORD xos project.

 ## LICENSE